Improwised/repairrabbit.github.io/content/blog/how-does-online-appointment-scheduling-leads-to-advancement-of-a-repair-business?.md

 <br>

 RepairRabbit is such a platform where you can supervise your repair business effectively.
 From `Online Appointment Scheduling` to keeping an eye on your `inventory`, RepairRabbit allows multiple features, which can be very beneficial for repair businesses.
-For more information please <a href="mailto:contact@repairrabbit.co?subject=Query of RepairRabbit" target="_blank">Contact us</a> `or` try RepairRabbit <a href="https://demo.repairrabbit.co/admin" rel="noopener" target="_blank" title="RepairRabbit Demo">free</a>.
+For more information please <a href="mailto:sales@repairrabbit.co?subject=Query of RepairRabbit" target="_blank">Contact us</a> `or` try RepairRabbit <a href="https://demo.repairrabbit.co/admin" rel="noopener" target="_blank" title="RepairRabbit Demo">free</a>.

 <br>